New Admits - First YearYOUR NEXT STEPS 2023

 • Regardless of how you (or a relative) may have made payments to UofT previously, for this acceptance deposit specifically, you must pay by credit card ONLY.

-• Do NOT try to pay the deposit by any other method such as e-transfer, e-banking, certified cheque (bank draft) or a money order, otherwise the payment will not go toward the DEPOSIT.
+• Do NOT try to pay the deposit by any other method such as e-transfer, e-banking, certified cheque (bank draft) or a money order, otherwise the payment will not go toward the DEPOSIT, and the deposit will remain as un-paid.

 PAYMENT IS BY CREDIT CARD ONLY